 The late Richard P. Gifford was a vice president for General Electric and a leader in the business, civic, educational, and religious life of the Lynchburg community.
 After his death, friends and business colleagues established the Richard P. Gifford Endowment in his honor and memory.
-The endowment helps fund the Gifford lectures, which feature outstanding executives and scholars in business, leadership, and economics.
+The endowment helps fund the Richard P. Gifford Lecture in Business Ethics series, which features outstanding executives and scholars in business, leadership, and economics.

 Daymond John, a renowned entrepreneur and star of “Shark Tank,” will share his perspective on life and business in a talk at the University of Lynchburg at 7 p.m.
 Thursday, November 21, in Turner Gymnasium.

 Critically acclaimed author and speaker Charlene Li will present “Responsible Leadership in the Digital Age” for the Richard P. Gifford Lecture in Business Leadership and Ethics on Tuesday, March 28, 2017 at 7 p.m. in the Hall Campus Center Memorial Ballroom.